Join Here | Log In

 Additionally, NAD+ is involved in cell signaling processes both within and outside of cells.

-• For example, NAD+ is important in DNA repair, and this process is so important for preventing cellular death – or cancer.[ref]
+• NAD+ is important in DNA repair, which prevents cell death or cancer.[ref]

 Sirtuins and Aging: